 We have sixteen athletic clubs available at our school including but not limited to soft tennis, volleyball, baseball, football (soccer), basketball, kendo, judo and karate, and fourteen culture clubs, including but again not limited to, wind-instrument music, theatre, fine art, science, cooking and shogi (a kind of Japanese chess).
 We are extremely proud to say that some of our after school clubs not only take part in the national/prefectural-level championships and competitions, but are consistently regular winners too.

-For example it is with immense pride that we can say that two of our recent graduates have gone on to become professional baseball players, playing for such famous and prestigious clubs as the Softbank Hawks in Fukuoka and the Orix Buffaloes in Osaka.
+For example it is with immense pride that we can say that three of our recent graduates have gone on to become professional baseball players, playing for such famous and prestigious clubs as the Softbank Hawks in Fukuoka, the Orix Buffaloes in Osaka and the Chunichi Dragons in Nagoya.

 Our school has a sister school in Taiwan called the National Shanhua Senior High School.
 We hold cultural exchange programs every year with each other in which dozens of our respective students travel overseas and visit each other’s schools, as well as regular online meetings.
 We also run a greeting card exchange program every year, where students are assigned a partner from their respective counterpart and can send personalized Christmas/New Year cards and gifts of local snacks and candies etc.